shchoi/visualheart.task8/Meetings.md

     - These are small goals so we could complete them within a week
     - We are contacting other visualizers and analyzers today
     - We will coordinate a meeting with them and possible Aaron this week

-###Class: November 19, 2013

-- **New Group Members added**
-  - Qi Zhang
-  - Kuanwei Tang

-- **Discuss Goals for the week**
-  - Plan on reading Quakers gitHUb repository and understanding their code
-  - Go to office hours this weekend and talk to Aaron about our next steps.
-  - Make a Google Calendar so we can coordinate meeting times since our group now consists of 9 members
-  - Jie, Alisha, Kuanwei, and Hyungkyu are planning on looking at other visualizer group's code and seeing how we can improve the existing graphs.
-  - Qi and Christina have some programming experience so they will write the code to modify the graphs.